adityakmehrotra/Analyzing-Exoplanets/README.md

 - The Transit Timing Variaions Method was used to discover very few exoplanets.
 - The Orbital Brightness Modulation Method was used to discover even fewer exoplanets, and the least among all of the five methods.

+## Question: What is the distribution of the masses of exoplanets in the dataset